cemakpolat/simple-iot-project/README.md

 An autonomous smart factory necessitates to detect the errorness or the possibility of having a failure at devices.
 The predictive maintenance service aims at aggregating the data from the sensors and predict whether the device behaves normal based on the historical data.
 This component will be added as a future work.

 ## Future Works
+- (short term)Complete a predictive maintenance app using Python and an existing project, and inform the user web interface in case of having a failure.
 - Extend IoT Data Model
 - Add UUID to each sensor via App.config
 - Add UUID to be subscribed or published to services or devices in App.config.